bcope/style_guides/sql.md

         AND c.deleted = 0
 ```

-### Increase Indent Inside of Parenthetical Statement On a Newline
+### Increase indent inside of parenthetical statement on a newline

 Example: